dotnet/issue-labeler/Documentation/README.md

 ## Application setup: a step-by-step example

+* To properly run the CreateMikLabelModel project you need to use the dotnet user-secrets tool to add a token called GitHubAccessToken.

 You can configure the web application to either give you the top 3 recommended labels or automatically assign the top choice.

 - [ ] *TODO:* complete doc here: (1) testing locally, (2) repo name/owner configuration, (3) recommendation vs. Auto-assignment.